JuliaPluto/pluto-developer-instructions/README.md

 First, fork the project and `git clone` the project somewhere, perhaps into a `~/dev/Pluto.jl/` directory.

-Next, open the project's folder in VS Code/Atom (we use VS Code), and make sure that you have a nice programming environment for Git, Julia and JavaScript. _But since you are interested in Pluto, we probably don't need to tell you that!_ 😚
+Next, open the project's folder in VS Code or another IDE (we often use VS Code), and make sure that you have a nice programming environment for Git, Julia and JavaScript. _But since you are interested in Pluto, we probably don't need to tell you that!_ 😚

 If you have `npm` installed, go to the `frontend/` folder and run `npm install`.
-This will set up some extra type declarations, for a better editing/linting experience in VS Code.
+This will set up some extra type declarations, for a better editing/linting experience.

 ### Create a clean package and testing environment